RakibulBh/eli-lilly-take-home-task/DOCUMENTATION.md

 ^^^ I had an bug where the filter and sort did not work at the same time, but I realised that I was always sorting based on the original data 'medicines' rather than the filtered data 'FilteredMedicines'

 During my development process I was using the 'frontend/design' branch as my main branch and always pushing code to it which is bad practice as code may cause erros on the main branch, I only realised much later that I did not have a main as my pushes directly pushed onto the branch without any pull requests.
-To fix this i created a main branch set it as the origin and then began working on different branches and creating pull requests to the main branch, although this is a small project I like to get into the industry standards habit.
+To fix this i created a main branch set it as the default branch (I googled how to do this), then I began working on different branches and creating pull requests to the main branch, although this is a small project I like to get into the industry standards habit.

+When adding a medicine and submitting, the page does not refresh and dialog does not close and no messages are shown to the user that a medicine has been created.
+To fix this I just have to use more states.

 ## Evaluation